 What Should I Do if I Am Asked to Work Outside My Restrictions?

 First of all, anytime you have restrictions, whether they are temporary or permanent, we recommend that you keep a copy of your restrictions in your pocket or somewhere else at work.
 Then if you are asked by your employer to do work outside of your restrictions, you can show your employer the written documentation stating what you should and should not do.
 Often this will stop the problem from happening both at the time and in the future.
-However, it is also a good idea if your supervisor is changed or someone new is put in authority over you that you make sure the new person knows about your restrictions.
+However, it is also a good idea if your supervisor changes or someone new is put in authority over you that you make sure the new person knows about your restrictions.
 They should appreciate you telling them up front so they can work around your restrictions.

 What Should I Do if They are Following My Restrictions and I Still Have Problems?